skip to main content

 He regularly tries cases before judges and juries in Massachusetts courts, including the Land Court and the Superior Court’s Business Litigation Session.
 He also represents clients in appellate matters before the Massachusetts Supreme Judicial Court, Massachusetts Appeals Court, and the U.S. Court of Appeals for the First Circuit.

-An active member in the professional community, Matt is currently a member of the Real Estate Bar Association, Litigation Section, Land Use and Zoning Law Section, and Commercial Leasing Section.
-He is also a frequent contributor to REBA News, the newspaper of the Real Estate Bar Association.
+An active member in the professional community, Matt currently serves as a Co-Chair of the Litigation Section of the Real Estate Bar Association (REBA) as well as a member of REBA’s Land Use and Zoning and Commercial Leasing sections.
+He is also a frequent contributor to REBA News.

 Representative Results